All Episodes

 Thanks, Russ.

-I just uh two things real quick.
+I just two things real quick.

-I'm I'm really aggravated that uh the Republicans are right now not going after even further after this health care by pointing out how much money by this not passing, by us going after it, canceling it out, how much money with all the earmarks that were on there that we will be saving.
+I'm really aggravated that the Republicans are right now not going even further after this health care by pointing out how much money by this not passing, by us going after it, canceling it out, how much money with all the earmarks that were on there that we will be saving.

-Uh wait a minute.
+Wait a minute.

-Now one other question.
+One other question.

-Why why are we not asking for probes into where all the TARP and the bailout money and how all that has been spent?
+Why are we not asking for probes into where all the TARP and the bailout money and how all that has been spent?

-I mean, there's there's there's two things that are.
+I mean, there's two things there.

 They're doing it.

-And we're all I don't understand this.
+And we're also, I don't understand this.

-Where are your earmarks come from?
+Where do the earmarks come from?

 What have I missed here?